IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 Explanations:

 - [https://1r.example.com/logistics-objects/1a8ded38-1804-467c-a369-81a411416b7c](https://1r.example.com/logistics-objects/1a8ded38-1804-467c-a369-81a411416b7c) is the @id of the parent Logistics Object of type Piece
-- `1r:ded2e183` is the id ob the embedded object of type Value which can only exist along the parent Logistics Object
+- `1r:ded2e183` is the `@id` of the embedded object of type Value which can only exist along the parent Logistics Object

 This is particularly relevant for the [updating of Logistics Objects](logistics-objects.md#update-a-logistics-object) when changes to the logistics object affect embedded objects and MUST be identifier during processing using their embedded object id.